jlollis/sicp-solutions/README.md

 ## Installing Scheme

 To run scheme on Windows 10, I used DrRacket with the sicp package.
-Instructions are available [here] (https://docs.racket-lang.org/sicp-manual/index.html).
+Instructions are available [here](https://docs.racket-lang.org/sicp-manual/index.html).